Skip to main content

 Max size per image (URL)90 MB80 MB

-Other Model APIs models use their own b10_vision_config values.
-Confirm limits for a slug in the Baseten app, via /v1/models, or by reading that model’s YAML under deploy/model-apis/.
+Other Model APIs models set their own limits.
+Confirm the values for a given slug in the Baseten app or via /v1/models.

 Pricing

 There is no additional per-image fee.
 Images are converted to input tokens and priced at the model’s standard input rate.
 Higher resolution images produce more tokens and cost more to process.
 The exact conversion from pixels to tokens depends on the model.
 Kimi K2.5 and Kimi K2.6 divide each image into 14×14 pixel tiles where each tile becomes one input token.
-The cost table below uses Kimi K2.5’s uncached input rate ($0.60 per million tokens); for Kimi K2.6 and other models, use the rates in the pricing table on the Model APIs overview.
+The cost table below uses Kimi K2.5’s uncached input rate ($0.60 per million tokens); for Kimi K2.6 and other models, use the rates on the Model APIs pricing page.

 Image resolutionTilesInput tokensCost at $0.60/M